zeno-ml/zeno-hub/backend/DEVELOPMENT.md

 To deploy the backend, you can either use the same setup as outlined for local development, or set environment variables instead of creating ad `database.ini`.
 You will have to set the following variables: `DB_HOST`, `DB_NAME`, `DB_USER`, and `DB_PASSWORD`.
+Additionally, you can configure the host and port for the backend using `BACKEND_HOST` and `BACKEND_PORT`, if not set, these default to `0.0.0.0` and `80`, respectively.
+The backend can be started with poetry, from within the backend folder, run: `poetry run backend`.